 "The policy shows our commitment to public service and encourages,assists and recognizes students who perform volunteer work.
 The program benefits everyone involved including our students as well as individuals and agencies in our community.
 We are providing an opportunity to enhance our students' educational experience while developing a sense of responsibility and understanding of their role in society as a future lawyer."- Professor Laura Cohen, Director of the

-Street Law Clinic and Community Outreach
+Street Law Clinic and Public Service Programs

 For the purposes of this initiative, public service is defined liberally.
 It includes the provision of direct legal services to the traditionally underrepresented, and other related work on issues furthering the interests of groups and individuals who cannot afford adequate legal representation.
 Public service also includes all types of community legal service, including volunteering with law-related education and legal diversity pipeline programs, such as Southwestern's Hoover Mock Trial, Teen Court and Small Claims Court programs.
 In addition, many student organizations provide community service opportunities that qualify for hours including the Homelessness Prevention Law Project and the Volunteer Income Tax Assistance (VITA) Program.